-- An eligible provider that has been previously funded under WIOA Title II, AEFLA must provide performance data required under section 116 to demonstrate past effectiveness (see Demonstrated Effectiveness Data Table 1a), or - An eligible provider that has not been previously funded under WIOA Title II, AEFLA must provide performance data to demonstrate its past effectiveness in serving basic skills deficient eligible individuals, including evidence of its success in achieving outcomes listed above (see Demonstrated Effectiveness Data Table 1b) (WIOA, Title II, Section 231[E,5]; 34 CFR 463.24)
+- An eligible provider that has been previously funded under WIOA Title II AEFLA, must provide performance data required under section 116 to demonstrate past effectiveness (see Demonstrated Effectiveness Data Table 1a), or - An eligible provider that has not been previously funded under WIOA Title II AEFLA, must provide performance data to demonstrate its past effectiveness in serving basic skills deficient eligible individuals, including evidence of its success in achieving outcomes listed above (see Demonstrated Effectiveness Data Table 1b) (34 CFR 463.24)

-Demonstrated effectiveness requires eligible applicants to submit the two (2) most recent years' data illustrating success in improving the skills of eligible individuals and outcomes for participants utilizing the data outlined above.
+Demonstrated effectiveness requires eligible applicants to submit the two (2) most recent years' data available illustrating success in improving the skills of eligible individuals and outcomes for participants utilizing the data outlined above.
+For this RGA, data must reflect program years (PY) 2022 (July 1, 2022 - June 30, 2023) and 2023 (July 1, 2023 - June 30, 2024).

 Each application will be reviewed to determine whether it meets the standard of demonstrated effectiveness.
-Applications that do not provide sufficient evidence of demonstrated effectiveness will be eliminated from the competition and applications will not proceed to the committee review.
+Applications that do not provide sufficient evidence of demonstrated effectiveness will be eliminated from the competition and not proceed to the committee review.

-NOTE: Applicants applying as a consortium: each member of the consortium must provide performance data to demonstrate effectiveness.
-Each member must qualify as an eligible provider of with demonstrated effectiveness based on the qualifications outlined above.
+NOTE: For applicants applying as a consortium, each member of the consortium must provide performance data to demonstrate effectiveness.
+Each member must qualify as an eligible provider with demonstrated effectiveness based on the qualifications outlined above.